-African American and African Diaspora Studies
+African American and African Diaspora Studies (American University)

 A bachelor’s degree in African American and African Diaspora Studies enables students to explore the rich cultures of the African diaspora, including African Americans residing in the United States.
 Required coursework focuses on a variety of subjects, including African American history, literature and African civilizations.